Transportation Tomorrow Today Forum 2015

-With the potential of the Olympics in Boston in 2024, making strides in our city's transportation will be crucial.
+Making strides in our city's transportation is crucial for our future.
 If we can envision exciting new forms of transportation that reduce pollution, the need for fossil fuel and bring new technologies to bear, why not put them into place in the next 3-5 years instead of wait for a point in the distant future.
 Meet with people who can help us make these visions happen.
 We will hear from government officials and industry experts about the ideas they are contemplating.

 Mr. Gil Penalosa will join us from Toronto as our keynote speaker.
 He has started a program called 8 to 80 Cities (click HERE for more info).
 How do cities and businesses gain competitive advantage when taking into consideration the ease at which an 8 year old or an 80 year old can get around the city?

-PANELISTS will join us from National, State, City and Local Agencies (awaiting confirmation for national and state officials):
+PANELISTS will join us from State, City and Local Agencies (awaiting confirmation from state officials):

 Mr. Vineet Gupta has been the Director of Policy and Planning for the City of Boston's Transportation Department since 1997.
 His work has focused on bringing policy to fruition through project implementation.
 Under his leadership the City has established its Complete Streets initiative; published Access Boston, a multi-disciplinary citywide transportation plan; designed Boston's first transit priority line; and formalized pollution-reducing parking policies.
 He is currently managing the design of major corridors and establishing an electric-vehicle infrastructure in Boston.

 Pamela "Mela" (Bush) Miles is the Lead Environmental Justice Organizer for the Greater Four Corners Action Coalition.
 Ms. Miles is also the Program Coordinator for On the Move: Greater Boston's Transportation Justice Coalition.
 Over the past ten years she has succeeded in coordinating the community process to build two new stations on the Fairmount Line.
 A third station has been built and one more is in process.
 As Chair of the Fairmount Indigo Transit Coalition she led the campaign to lower fares on the line and convince the MBTA to implement weekend service.
 Currently she serves on the Rail Users Network Board of Directors advocating for equitable rail service in North America and helps coordinate the activities of the Fairmount/Indigo Coalition.